pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 =======

 PyBlosxom renderers take a bunch of entries and data accumulated over the course of handling the request and renders it into some kind of output which is delivered to the browser.

-Output can be in a variety of text-based formats: html, xhtml, xml, ...
+Output can be in a variety of text-based formats: html, xhtml, xml, etc.

 PyBlosxom comes with two renderers: blosxom and debug.

 The debug renderer displays all the data in the various parts of the PyBlosxom Request object.
 This is really helpful to see what variables are at your disposal and also to debug problems you might be having with plugins you've installed.

 The blosxom renderer renders entries just like Blosxom does.